uwrealitylabs/.github/profile/README.md

 The goal of this project is to create an importable Unity package which expands and simplifies the hand gesture recognition system provided by Meta.
 Instead of using an on-or-off approach to finger poses, we will take the float values given by the sensors on the headset for finger positions and apply a machine learning approach.
 By collecting a training set of popular hand gestures, we will train neural networks to classify them.
 The output of these trained neural networks will be accessible to scripts that we create in C#, which will finally be attachable to GameObjects within Unity.

+### Project: Universal Text

+When you prompt a virtual assistant (for example Meta AI on Raybans glasses), what happens when you ask “What am I looking at”?
+Currently, the pipeline seems rather simplistic.
+The cameras on the glasses take a picture, that picture is passed through a model that can assign text labels to images, and finally that text label describing the whole image is passed into an LLM.
+This process, especially the step where a model must describe everything in an image using words, is often inaccurate.

+What if we could build a system that...
+* ...provides a richer text summary of a virtual environment, complete with descriptions of how objects compose each other, are placed within/next to/on top of each other?
+* ...also describes how you, the user, is interacting with that environment at any moment?
+Could we assign additional text to describe that you are pointing at a specific object, or reaching out for one?
+* ...runs in real time, that is, can constantly update every frame to provide an updated description.
+That way, we wouldn’t have to wait for text generation, and we could create a live captioning system?
+* ...runs entirely on-device, meaning this information is never sent to the cloud?

+If we created this, we could use it for...
+* ...in-application virtual assistants that make use of a rich text summary for high-accuracy responses
+* ...virtual science labs where users could receive detailed auto-generated scientific explanations about tools and objects they interact with
+* ...dynamic VR scene descriptions for the visually impaired, describing layout and objects, or even what they’re holding, pointing at or nearby to
+* ...and so much more

+Universal Text aims to explore this.
+We will develop a structured software package for Unity, which is composed of several scripts.
+We will begin with fully-virtual environments—artificial scenes that we build and label ourselves.
+The goal is to create a system that allows Unity VR developers to easily label their GameObjects with descriptions, and seamlessly integrate tutorials, live captioning for accessibility, or virtual assistants into their application.

 ### Basic HMD Hardware

 | **Components** | **Our Choice** | **Count** |